-Faculty/staff reference guide to support students and coworkers who have experienced discrimination, harassment, or sexual misconduct
+Faculty/staff reference guide to support students and coworkers who have experienced sexual misconduct

-Faculty and staff are in a unique position to support and assist those who report discrimination, harassment, or sexual misconduct, including sexual harassment, sexual assault, relationship violence, and stalking.
+Faculty and staff are in a unique position to support and assist those who report sexual misconduct, including sexual harassment, sexual assault, relationship violence, and stalking.
 Below is information to guide you in responding to and supporting someone who confides in you.